10 Top Things To Do in Maio, Cape Verde

-Still in Vila do Maio, or Porto Ingles, you’ll have the unique opportunity to enjoy authentic Cape Verdean music.
+Still in Vila do Maio (or Porto Ingles), you’ll also have the unique opportunity to enjoy authentic Cape Verdean music.

 Enjoying Cape Verdean music is thus an absolute must when spending your holidays in Cape Verde.

-After the cooking workshop, your meal will taste 3 times better and you’ll enjoy it with a privileged view on Vila do Maio’s main beach.
-A colorful sunset will make this one of the most unforgettable experiences you can have on Maio island.
+After the cooking workshop, your meal will taste even better and you’ll enjoy it with a privileged view on Vila do Maio’s main beach.
+A colorful sunset will make this one of the most unforgettable experiences you can have on Maio.

 6. Visit the Cheese Factory in Ribeira Dom Joao

-A cheese factory with a quaint bar has been built, supported by European funds, to support local entrepreneurship.
-Cheese making has a long tradition on Cape Verde and I really enjoyed to get a detailed insight in the process.
-It’s also the perfect way to get in touch with the local community and learn more about Cape Verdean culture.
+It’s also the perfect way to get in touch with the local community and learn more about the Cape Verdean culture.
 It’s thus a perfect form of sustainable tourism, as it is all about learning, cultural exchange and interaction.

-Rosalina, one of the main managers, took great care of us and explained the cheese making process with tremendous dedication.
+Rosalina (one of the main managers) took great care of me and explained with tremendous dedication the cheese-making process.
 Needless to say that I had a great time and appreciated her warmhearted kindness.

-You want to get the Instagram-perfect picture from Maio?
+Do you want to get the “Instagram-perfect” picture from Maio?
 Even though the entire island looks like straight from a travel calendar, you’ll be particularly spoilt for choice in Barreiro.

-Barreiro is thus the perfect photo location for your pictures from Maio and to absorb the sleepy vibe of small town in Maio.
-You easily get to Maio by aluguer from Vila do Maio or by renting a quad.
+Barreiro is thus the perfect photo location for your pictures from Maio and to absorb the sleepy vibe of a small town in Maio.
+You easily get to Maio by aluguer (collective taxi) from Vila do Maio or by renting a quad.

 8. Turtle Watching

-Turtle watching is a relatively new activity on Cape Verde islands.
-Indeed, eating turtle meat has a long tradition, but it has been prohibited by a law only this summer 2018.
-A lot of effort have been made to sensibilize the population.
+Turtle watching is a relatively new activity on the Cape Verde islands.
+Indeed, eating turtle meat has had a long tradition, and been prohibited by a law only since 2018.
+A lot of efforts have been made to sensibilize the population.

-The turtle species that you can spot on Maio can only be found here.
-It is thus very important to fight against its extinction.
+The turtle species that you can spot on Maio can only be found there.
+It is thus very important to fight against their extinction.

 During a turtle watching activity, you’ll assist the nestling of the turtle.
-The guides from Maio Biodiversity Foundation take great care that the activity is respectful with the animals and only spot them from distance.
-Once the turtles are laying eggs, spawning, you can approach and even touch them as they enter in a state of trance.
+The guides from the Maio Biodiversity Foundation take great care that the activity is respectful with the animals and only spot them from distance.

-The turtle watching experience usually takes places at nightfall and when it’s dark.
-Even though it is not 100% guaranteed that you’ll spot some, the turtle watching is great fun and I enjoyed waiting with our guides on the beach at night.
+Even though it is not 100% guaranteed that you’ll spot some, the turtle watching is great fun and I enjoyed waiting with my guide on the beach at night.